Search This Blog

 • Non-Tech projects do not need special talent

 • This is a biased statement thinking that special talent applies to people with advanced computer technology, data science, etc. A plumber, electrician, auto-mechanic, creative artist, musician, linguist, journalist, or market research specialist are all equally qualified special talent.
-Let us not forget the numerous specialty vocational schools that prepare people many skills and competencies we take for granted.
+Let us not forget the numerous specialty vocational schools that prepare people for many skills and competencies we take for granted.

 • Quality is not relevant in non-tech projects